-If infection in animals is suspected or confirmed, no movement of live animals, carcasses, or animal products should take place until further notice from animal health officials.
+If infection in animals is suspected or confirmed, no movement of live animals, carcasses, or animal products should be done until further notice.
 The Veterinary Services should be informed and the strictest biosecurity measures that a farm allows should be implemented.
 Targeted testing would allow to determine the extent of the outbreak and to plan the next steps, such as separation into epidemiological units inside the farm.
-SARS-CoV-2 outbreak investigations should include collection of data on animal movement, movement of people and equipment on the farm, feed origin, management and feed sampling, and on the presence of wild or stray animals at the farm level.
 The decision to cull will depend on the national or regional capacity to contain the outbreak and to manage risks using less drastic measures, while managing welfare aspects.
 The national approach to the industry will also weigh on the decision to cull, as is the example of the progressive disappearance of mink farming for fur in the Netherlands.
-If a decision to cull animals is made, the OIE Terrestrial Code Chapter 7.6. on Killing of animals for disease control purposes should be observed.
+The OIE Terrestrial Code Chapter 7.6. on Killing of animals for disease control purposes should be observed.